 This presentation is distributed in Taiwan by Macquarie Group Limited and is strictly for the benefit of institutional investors only.
 It is not for public circulation in Taiwan.
-Macquarie is not an authorised institution under the Banking have not constitute a solicitation of offers to acquire newly issued securities in Japan.
-Any securities in Japan (Law No.25 of 1948 of Japan, as amended ("FIEA")).
-Accordingly, any such securities may not be offered or sold, directly or indirectly, in Japan or to, or for the benefit of, any resident of Japan (law No.25 of 1948 of Japan, as amended ("FIEA")).
-Accordingly, any such securities may not be offered or sold, directly or indirectly, in Japan or to, or for the benefit of, any resident of Japan (law No.25 of 1948 of Japan, as amended ("FIEA")).
-Accordingly, any such securities may not be offered or sold, directly or indirectly, in Japan or to, or for the benefit of, any resident of Japan (law No.228 of 1949, as amended)), or to others for re-offering or resale, directly or indirectly, in Japan or to, or for the benefit of a resident of Japan (law No.228 of 1949, as amended).
-The other securities in Japan or to, or for the benefit of, a resident of Japan unless they have been registered under the FIEA or are offered and sold pursuant to an exemption from, or in a transaction not subject to, such registration requirements.
-MBL maintains Representative Offices in New York and Texas, but is not authorized to conduct business in the US.
-MBL is a provisionally registered Security-Based Swap Dealer with the SEC.
-The information is distributed in the United States by Macquarie Capital (USA) inc. ("MENAT") or a Macquarie Bank Limited Representative Office in the United States.
-The information is intended only for institutional investors as defined by FINRA Rule 2210(a)(4) or qualified institutional buyers as defined in Rule 144A under the Securities Act of 1933, as amended.
-MCUSA is a US broker-dealer registered with the US Securities and Exchange Commission and is a member of
+Macquarie is not an authorised institution under the Banking Act and does not carry on banking business in Taiwan.
+The material in this presentation does not constitute a solicitation of offers to acquire newly issued securities in Japan, or offers to purchase already-issued securities in Japan.
+Any securities in Japan (Law No.25 of 1948 of Japan, as amended ("FIEA").
+Accordingly, any such securities may not be offered or sold, directly or indirectly, in Japan or to, or for the benefit of, any resident of Japan (Law No.25 of 1949, as amended), or to others for re-offering or resale, directly or indirectly, in Japan or to, or for the benefit of, a resident of Japan unless they have been registered under the FIEA or are offered and sold pursuant to an exemption from, or in a transaction not subject to, such registration requirements.
+MBL maintains Representative Offices in Net Vork and Texas, but is not authorized to such under the US.
+MBL is also a registered Security-Based Swap Dealer with the SEC.
+The information is distributed in the United States by Macquarie Capital (USA) Inc. ("MCUSA"), Macquarie Bank Limited Representative Office in the United States.
+The information is intended only for institutional investors as defined by FINRA Rule 2210(a)(4) or qualified institutional buyers as defined in Rule 144a under the Securities Act of 1933, as amended.
+MCUSA is a US broker-dealer registered with the US Securities and Exchange Commission and is a member of the Financial Industry Regulatory Authority.
+MFUSA is a US registered Futures Commission Merchant and member of the National Futures Association.